ABRG-Models/BarrelEmerge/README.md

 ```bash
 ./build/sim/james_comp2 ./configs/rat/41N2M_thalguide_Fig1.json
 ```

+**Note:** The simulation is computationally demanding.
+It takes about 10 minutes to run the Fig. 1C simulation on a 6-core gaming laptop (with a Core i9 intel processor and when compiled with OpenMP to use all the cores).
+Be prepared to wait on a lesser machine!

 If you have any trouble, please post an issue on github at https://github.com/ABRG-Models/BarrelEmerge/issues and I will do my